-For over 30 years, the Australian Pops Orchestra (APO) has presented a unique blend of popular classical and contemporary music to Australian audiences.
+For over 40 years, the Australian Pops Orchestra (affectionately known as the Aussie Pops, or APO) has presented a unique blend of popular classical and contemporary music to Australian audiences.

 The orchestra excels in presenting exciting programs across a broad spectrum of popular music – from Bolero to the Beatles, Gershwin to Tchaikovsky, Strauss waltzes to the classic rhythms of Cole Porter or the haunting melodies of Andrew Lloyd-Webber.
 From the Sydney Opera House and Arts Centre Melbourne to Rod Laver Arena, the APO has the versatility to produce quality music in any concert venue.

 The Australian Pops Orchestra was founded in 1980 by Kel McMillan.
 An accomplished musician in his own right, Kel inspired innovative interpretations of hundreds of musical masterpieces and brought a fresh approach to the presentation of orchestral music in Australia.

 In 2006, Kel decided to step aside from the APO.
 With the orchestra facing an uncertain future, celebrated musician and singer David Ashton-Smith – who would later be awarded a Medal of the Order of Australia for his services to music – took over the orchestra, alongside internationally renowned entrepreneur Dr Chris Brendon.

 In 2010, David decided to step aside from the APO to concentrate on choral music, and once again the orchestra faced an uncertain future.
 Dr Brendon had a passion for the wonderful music of the orchestra, but needed a compatriot to bring his vision for the APO to life.
 This is where Chris’s daughter, Ingrid Ross, joins the story.